sudar/bulk-delete/readme.md

 *   `max_execution_time = 600` - Maximum execution time of each script, in seconds
 *   `max_input_time = 30` - Maximum amount of time each script may spend parsing request data
 *   `memory_limit = 256M` - Maximum amount of memory a script may consume

+You can also try to disable different sections of the Plugin, if you have huge number of posts.

+### How do I disable different sections of the Plugin ###

+You can enable or disable different sections of the Plugin by choosing the required modules in the screen option.
+You can open screen options by clicking the link in the top right corner of the Plugin page.

 ### How do I know what are the current values for these options configured in my server? ###